-Note: The 8-port Storage Upgrade Key can also implement the RAID function for S2600WP, but only 4 ports (SCU0) can be configured as proper RAID level.
+Note: The eight-port Storage Upgrade Key can also implement the RAID function for S2600WP, but only four ports (SCU0) can be configured as proper RAID level.
+SCU at ESRT2 mode supports Maximum drive = 8 (with or without SAS expander option installed)

-Additional information for the on-board RAID features and functionality can be found in the Intel® RAID Software Users Guide (Intel Document Number D29305).
+Additional information for the on-board RAID features and functionality can be found in the Intel[®] RAID Software Users Guide (Intel Document Number D29305).

-3.4.4 PCI Interface
+3.4.5 PCI Interface

-The Intel® C600 PCH PCI Interface provides a 33 MHz, Revision 2.3 implementation.
+The Intel[®] C600 PCH PCI Interface provides a 33MHz, Revision 2.3 implementation.
 It integrates a PCI arbiter that supports up to four external PCI bus masters in addition to the PCH internal requests.
 This allows for combinations of up to four PCI down devices and PCI slots.

-3.4.5 Low Pin Count (LPC) Interface
+3.4.6 Low Pin Count (LPC) Interface

-The Intel® C600-A PCH implements an LPC Interface as described in the LPC 1.1 Specification.
+The Intel[®] C600-A PCH implements an LPC Interface as described in the LPC 1.1 Specification.
 The Low Pin Count (LPC) bridge function of the PCH resides in PCI Device 31:Function 0.
 In addition to the LPC bridge interface function, D31:F0 contains other functional units including DMA, interrupt controllers, timers, power management, system management, GPIO, and RTC.

-3.4.6 Digital Media Interface (DMI)
+3.4.7 Digital Media Interface (DMI)

-Digital Media Interface (DMI) is the chip-to-chip connection between the processor and Intel® C600-A PCH.
+Digital Media Interface (DMI) is the chip-to-chip connection between the processor and Intel[®] C600-A PCH.
 This high-speed interface integrates advanced priority-based servicing allowing for concurrent traffic and true isochronous transfer capabilities.
 Base functionality is completely software-transparent, permitting current and legacy software to operate normally.

-3.4.7 Serials Peripheral Interface (SPI)
+3.4.8 Serials Peripheral Interface (SPI)

-The Intel® C600-A PCH implements an SPI Interface as an alternative interface for the BIOS flash device.
-An SPI flash device can be used as a replacement for the FWH, and is required to support Gigabit Ethernet and Intel® Active Management Technology.
+The Intel[®] C600-A PCH implements an SPI Interface as an alternative interface for the BIOS flash device.
+An SPI flash device can be used as a replacement for the FWH, and is required to support Gigabit Ethernet and Intel[®] Active Management Technology.
 The PCH supports up to two SPI flash devices with speeds up to 50 MHz, utilizing two chip select pins.

-3.4.8 Compatibility Modules (DMA Controller, Timer/Counters, Interrupt Controller)
+3.4.9 Compatibility Modules (DMA Controller, Timer/Counters, Interrupt Controller)